HeroicKatora/oxide-auth/Migration.md

 ## v0.4.0-preview.1 [WIP]

 A HUGE refactor of the backend part of the library.
+For the `actix` part, see the relevant section.

 Currently trying to streamline traits and method by making them less specialized and reusable or hiding complexity behind a more succinct interface.
 Part of this